Krish439/krish439/userbot/plugins/README.md

 info={
         "header":string - "intro for command",
         "description": string - "Description for command",
-        "types": dict or string - "Types u are using in your plugin", "options": dict or string - "Options u are using in your plugin", "types": list or string - "types u are using in your plugin", "usage": "Usage for your command",
+        "flags": dict or string - "Types u are using in your plugin", "options": dict or string - "Options u are using in your plugin", "flags": list or string - "types u are using in your plugin", "usage": "Usage for your command",
         "examples": "Example for the command",
         "your custom name if you want to use other": str or list or dict - "data/information about it",